The Dangers of Suboxone

 Long-term Effects of Suboxone Addiction

 Because Suboxone is an opioid, it can cause some of the same issues as other opioids with long-term use.
-According to the National Institute on Drug Abuse, these include:
+According to the National Institute on Drug Abuse, the long term side effects of suboxone include:

 - Insomnia and restlessness.